 Obsidian, rippled in moonlight, gleams (2019)

-Instrumentation: 2 violins, viola, cello, piano
+Instrumentation: piano quintet (2 violins, viola, cello, piano)

 When I begin to write a piece, I usually refrain from attaching a specific title or image to it until much of the work is complete and there is an image or scene that comes to me freely but won’t disappear.
 While writing the initial sketches of Obsidian, rippled in moonlight, gleams, I originally thought of moonlight being reflected on a body of water.